TriplyDB/Documentation/docs/triply-client-js/index.md

 The order in the list reflects the order in which the organizations appear on the user page in the Triply GUI.

-The following example prints the list of organization for the user named `john-doe` is a member:
+The following example prints the list of organizationo for which the user named `john-doe` is a member:

 ```typescript